Documentation

 Work instruction use case 3: Computer and IT Security

-Despite the complexity of the task, the slides don’t intimidate the user.
-With its colorful backgrounds, illustrations and concise text, this deck does a great job at demonstrating the steps that safeguard the network.
+With its colorful backgrounds, illustrations and concise text, this deck demonstrates the steps that safeguard the network.

 Pro tip boxes in each slide stand out, drawing the user’s attention to security best practices they should remember when executing the steps.